joostmeijles/blog/content/jss_cart_actions.md

 ```

 # Use it
-Last step is to actually use the button, for example by placing it on the `ProductSummary` component which is used for displaying products on a product cluster.
+Last step is to actually use the button, for example by placing it on the `ProductSummary` React component which is used for displaying products on a product cluster.
 As all required information is readily available on the `ProductSummary` component, adding the button is easy:
 ```
 ...